CONFERENCES

 Everyone is invited to participate in our Library 2.0 conference events, designed to foster collaboration and knowledge sharing among information professionals worldwide.
 The three-hour events normally consist of a keynote panel, 10-15 crowd-sourced thirty-minute presentations, and a closing 30-minute keynote.
 See the Library 2.0 Mini-conferences FAQ here.

-The School of Information at San José State University is the founding conference sponsor.
+The School of Information at San José State University is the founding sponsor of the conference series.
 Register as a member of the Library 2.0 network to be kept informed of future events.
 Recordings from previous years are available under the Archives tab above or to the right, and on the Library 2.0 YouTube channel.

 A special mini-conference, "Libraries as Community Anchors," was held online on Thursday, October 21st, 2021.
 The mini-conference was focused on the increasingly important role libraries play: as second responders in large scale events via the development and deployment of collaborative connectivity projects; in developing strategies to bridge technological digital divides; and to promote digital access, equity, opportunity, and inclusion.